Lisa Bowerman

 Lisa Bowerman (born 1 February 1962) is a British actress.
-She is best known for portraying Sandra Mute, the paramedic, in the BBC One medical drama Casualty, in the first two series (1986–1987).
-She also starred as Professor Bernice Summerfield in many Doctor Who Big Finish Productions audio plays, as well as directing many series for the company.
+She is best known for portraying Sandra Mute, the paramedic, in the first two series of the BBC One medical drama Casualty, and Doctor Who companion Professor Bernice Summerfield in a series of the same name and many related audio dramas for Big Finish Productions productions, as well as directing many series for the company.

 Career

 Bowerman trained at the Bristol Old Vic Theatre School and was a regular in the first two series of BBC medical drama Casualty playing Sandra Mute, the show's first female paramedic.
 Her other television work includes: Dodgem, The Count of Solar, Grange Hill, The Vision Thing, Doctors, McCallum, Bad Girls and Night and Day.
 In 2007 she guest-starred as the home secretary's PA in Spooks, and returned to Casualty for a one-episode cameo role as a patient.
 In 2011 and 2012, she appeared in five episodes of Coronation Street as solicitor Jennifer Lingwood.

 In July 2014 Bowerman directed episodes 1 and 2 of the audio drama series Osiris by Everybodyelse Productions.
 In 2018 she directed The Coming of the Martians (also known as The War of The Worlds), starring Colin Morgan, Nigel Lindsay and Ronald Pickup, for Sherwood Sound Studios.
-In 2022 she directed When Michael Met Benny, a podcast drama for Average Romp Productions.
+In 2022 she directed When Michael Met Benny, a podcast drama as well as an adaptation of Charles Dickens The Chimes (starring Toby Jones) both for Average Romp Productions.

 She has recorded plays for BBC Radios 3 & 4, and has worked extensively in theatre.
 She plays the role of Julianne Wright in The Archers.